jmenter/JAMSVGImage/README.md

     tigerImageView.contentMode = UIViewContentModeScaleAspectFit;
     [self.view addSubview:tigerImageView];

-The image will draw at high resolution no matter what the density or scale of the device's display.
+The SVG image will draw at high resolution no matter what the density or scale of the device's display.

 Lastly, you can create a JAMSVGImage instance and use the drawInCurrentContext method in your current graphics context like so: